-When creating an application, you will obtain the Component ID (in the form
+When creating an application, you will get a Component ID (in the form

 Once you have the Component ID, you can create configurations of the application in KBC.
 You can also review the

-Application Repository is crucial part of the application registration, because it actually defines what Docker image will be used when running the application.
-We offer free hosting of your docker images in Amazon Container Registry (AWS ECR) under our own account.
+The Application Repository is a crucial part of the application registration, because it actually defines what Docker image will be used when running the application.
+We offer free hosting of your docker images in the Amazon Container Registry (AWS ECR) under our own account.
 All repositories in AWS ECR are private.
-When registering your component, you will receive credentials for deployment to the repository and you can either push the images manually or use an automated script to push images.
+When registering your component, you will receive credentials for deployment to the repository, and you can either push the images manually or use an automated script to do it.

 We also support the DockerHub and Quay.io registries, both public and private.
-However, we recommend that you use AWS ECR unless you require DockerHub or Quay for some reason (e.g. you require that the image is public).
+However, we recommend that you use AWS ECR unless you require DockerHub or Quay for some reason (e.g., you want the image to be public).
 The main benefit of our AWS ECR is its reliability, as Quay.io and DockerHub are more prone to outages and are beyond our control.

 For registering a component based on the Generic Extractor, use the following repository:

 For a list of available tags, see the Generic Extractor Github repository

 or Generic Extractor Quay Repository, both

 of which contain the same tags as the above AWS ECR repository.